OctaOmega/stringchat/README.md

 Working on the next version, which would include the options:

-i) The server to respond in string format. ii) Client could push files to the server.
+i) The server responds in string format. ii) Client could push files to the server.

 Binary files are available in \Debug folder.